Quick Start

 import smile.io._

-Most Smile data parsers return a DataFrame object, which is immutable and contain a fixed number of named columns.
+Most Smile data parsers return a DataFrame object, which contain a number of named columns.
 We can also parse plain delimited text files and the parser automatically infer the schema.
 In the below, we load the USPS zip code handwriting dataset in a white space delimitered text file.

 import org.apache.commons.csv.CSVFormat;